8 min read

 Many people will not tell you that meditation can be “boring” — only since it’s not big on stimulation.

 That is, it’s not entertaining like a movie.
 It’s not thrilling like a ride.
 It doesn’t “take your mind off things” as an engaging book.
 Quite the contrary, in fact.
-You sit, don’t speak, don’t move (if it’s not walking meditation), and are alone with your thoughts.
+You sit, don’t speak, don’t move (if it’s not walking meditation or yoga), and are alone with your thoughts.

 The “boredom,” though part and parcel of meditation, shouldn’t put you off the practice entirely.
 It gets more accessible, and there are times when you will grow to appreciate those moments more than you’d ever know at first.

 Still, some meditation music can ease the transition.
 It can make the experience of sitting more palatable and pleasurable.
-This is especially true for beginners.
+This can be especially true for beginners.

 Like a mantra, music provides a focus for the mind.
-This is why, when you are a beginning meditator, music can be a handy tool.
+This is why music can be a handy tool when you are a beginning meditator.
 Meditation music for kids, for example, is trendy.